candi-date-xyz/candi-date/README.md

 ```
 ... ...
 Much Later

-How to apply & free initial screening for Candy Date, a HR/Recruiter crypto-currency Gameified Conversational AI bot-driven survey trained Language Model qualification pre-screening of job details.

-## Open an issue on any part of the system you would like to comment.

-Some people offering coin for consideration, with a pass/fail even on rejection - blockchain employment HR e-records & retention system err$.😜 (Errors, or pronoucned Ugghhs, it's a new sound that you already know - but from the future, err$ sounds like your best Donald Trump uuuuugh, I'm gonna build a giant wall, except in the case of err$ not to be confused with Errors the interactive customer service department).

-## Risks

-The commands to setup the system with-ease would require non-technical operators should not hire one or more consultants or utilize resources inside their own organization to enter profiles.

-Anybody should be able to run the whole thing in your browser or install to your PC using WASM.

-What you as perhaps a non-technical HR person won't know how to setup k8s or so this tutorial is designed to be run on an individual PC or target device.
-The root of the game is having people post their

-The bot-facilitated conversation is asynchronous, answer once, it gets paid for parrot the answer with high confidence in the future, meaning that both party has time to consider their response in a slow-conversation that might happen over days or weeks (based on the duration of the epoch).
-The goals of the system is intended to someday provide a universal basic income UBI for people (the "yei") who contribute & audit the software crypto-cyberspace DAO organizational structure which can be a bit much for people who do not follow the space.
-It seeks to be a good-will ambassador & onboarding tool for the Polygon L2, Polkadot and Solana blockchains.
-People who are employed and looking for a better job can buy tokens as a way to engage with prospective employers for an assessment/validation or rejection pass-fail summary or score within a batch of candidates "speed interviewing" as a group in cycles known as epochs or hash generations of the game which are tied to various indigenous clocks, iteratively timed exercises.
-The game at this point is in a seed stage to build the system and promise everybody who participates in the discussion by commenting future coins to play the machine.
-I have a nominal six-figure budget to build the system over the next few weeks & months and am keen to have anybody who is looking for a few extra bucks to consider joining the team as a validator.

-⛲ FounTional : A Repo is technical documentation for a piece of software that you install on your computer, usually in roles which  correspond with via email "recruiter <=> agent <=> company" dynamic of the hiring process.
-That is the target audience "lithmus test" for question, time to response, age of account, authenticity of offer (having to stake crypto currency upon a successful outcome with an arbiter Human supervised-AI agent making decisions)

-This is  to be reading about or interested in learing how to play "Candy Date" .  filter to determine the likelyhood of a good match selecting staking crypto to do your exercises and offering to share the result for others who may want to administratively review the feedback instead of properly characterizing the state of your Tech Stack internal systems or desires or aspirations.
-For candidates, it is a public recognition of which interviews process is broken and one-sided.
-For employers, it is an opinionated explanation of how you should be indexing & archiving your job requirements.
-You upload your encrypted CV of qualifications or perform tutorials and small exercises.
+## Very high level questions.

+### Why do I need to install anything?
-This is a technical recruiting application, so it requires some coordination to understand that it is designed to run on your computer, or via a website in your browser our on device.
+This is a technical recruiting application, so it requires some coordination to understand that it is designed to run on your computer, or via a website in your browser our on device for security reasons.
+This uses a block-chain for coordination but not sensitive information is published there.

+### What is Github.com and why do I need an account?
+Candy Date will create a github password vault of your cryptographic wallet.

+### github also provides public hosting & version control of text files
  This github, is where you can submit your digital requirements.
  Each time, each party gives an answer.
 The answers, profiles, and other data must be verified which service do you want to validate first and linking identities to the wallets of these coins as historical validators for key-shard identity recovery.
 Their interest in the long term success of the outcome by validating the decision (such as employment, but possibly others).
 Negligible appearance & gratuity payment is gifted crypto-currency for the participation in the live-fire tutorial.
 Pay people to give references and use intentional AI LLM model to arrange a date using fictional presently but intended to be real-money equivalent in-game crypto-currency Web3 application.

+ ### Is Candy Date real?
+ I start a lot of personal projects I never finish.
 This is a bit of Social Art experiment.
 If written as a novel hopes to proffer a solution of offering coins for data as social capital & value of social data to simplify the match making with me, and *hopefully* other technical candidates who would like to improve the job-seeking experience.
 But I'm not making this as a political statement or whatever, other than to say I think this system will work better for technical candidates to become

+ ### How does a poly-stack cloud coin-op work?
- For the technically minded people, this is a poly-stack self-installing coin-operated HR hiring & match making system where I/we/yei "the collective us" must pay employers or agents in crypto-coin as bounties/incentives to address my bot instead of me and help them screen me/others better.
+ For the technically minded people, this was envisioned as a poly-stack self-installing coin-operated HR hiring & match making system where I/we/yei "the collective us" must pay employers or agents in crypto-coin as bounties/incentives to address my bot instead of me and help them screen me/others better.
 Each person runs their own agent, and such that it must ultimately support a wide variety  "plurality" of devices to be successful requires a bit of plumbing and tooling so I need to explain the reason I'm asking people to install my resume. /😉😜 (at least that is the goal, to ask employers to provide details to an ai llm agent that attempts to match other seekers with a qualified position.)

+ ### how does the Honor policy work?
  The Candꭵ.ⅆa𝕥e(tm) functional compiler system is built on the honor policy, you pay people in crypto to read your job based on the preferences & goals they have stated match-making service.
 The network pays for successful authentication disclosure, captchas and other nuisances so everybody can earn a few tokens easily.
 You must/have or generate an organizational ERC-20 wallet, and you may be asked to provide one or more forms of qualification disclosure (paid de-encryption of matching recruitment data to your needs)

+### Does Candy Date cost anything?
  All the software and requirements in this are FREE to download, there is no cost, the software runs on your computer or in your browser.

-/🤓 "Melvin" represents technical specifications that may not be relevant or difficult to understand outside of knowledge in a specific field.
-This system is designed to introduce new skills to the user to play the game as part of an interactive find-aidmmt-hire-work politely named err$ (produced like Errors)

-nerd As mentioned in this document will have links appear when this is commited using an RUST cargo action, documentation generation.
-Markdown++ is the documentation format with ornamentation for entertainment.

- This requires people download VS-Code is opinionated dev environment for live-share coding & problem solving exercises & pre-interview and interview transcription q&a pre-screen typewriter with a button that says "ask" and you write a question and it provides better fitment of candidates during Candy Date recruiting exercises.

- Reputation is built by professional operators who screen DALLE-2 driven models for companies they represent in initial screening interviews & ongoing work-from-home or office complex negotiation engagement that is modern post COVID society but also cyber-safety screening.
-Recruiting data storage in IT Recruiting & Corporate HR IT systems is usually absolutely horrid so the network will pay them in crypto-currenty to answer profile questions, and they will pay the same coins asynchronously.
-People could maintain as many identities as they want professionally and this has the added advantage of long term crypto-key vault recovery 'horcrux' identity sharding.
-For now, this REPO will store your secure information in a system known as github git identity private vault.
-To do this:
+The application is mostly free and should never be very expensive to operate.

+ When an account reaches zero available coins then it will need to wait to mint more or perform tasks to earn more.
+Accounts can continue to seek & recruit once their balance reaches zero but they will experience delays days and will be displayed as in-arrears to potential seekers.

+The fees are expected to be only a few dollars.
+This is crypto not highway robbery!

+----- LINE OF OBSOLECENCE ------
+👽 plz. ignore everytghing below this line.

 # Steps
  * Setup, github, clone this repo as template - install windows WSL-2 or equivalent command line containerized environment.